 Back in London, I looked at what I could afford and found a small place south of the river.
 I was thrilled, and couldn’t wait to move in.
 My parents came to help, my friends trekked south to see me.
 I got to know the neighbours.
 A new job started, and life seemed to be moving forward.
 I relished the freedom to organise things in my own way – to buy furniture to my taste, to pack the fridge full of the things I liked to eat, to have sole use of the remote control in the evenings.
 I loved coming home to my cosy flat, shutting the door to the outside world, and being completely at peace.

 It took a few months before I could really talk about what I’d been through.
 Through that time, I had had no doubt that the way I was feeling was 100% about losing dad – and there’s no denying that the loss I had suffered was at the heart of everything.
 But when I did start to talk, I noticed something interesting.
 While everyone without exception was sympathetic and supportive, there were a core of people who seems to really relate to particular parts of the story I was telling.
-The loneliness.
+The feeling of alone-ness.
 The sense of overwhelm at being solely responsible for keeping a household going.
 The realisation that all your friends are busy, and you are facing another weekend by yourself because you haven’t been organised enough to make plans.

 They were, of course, the people who lived alone.
 The men and women – ranging in age from 24 and 83, from all over the country and from all walks of life, and some of the most wonderful people I know – who instinctively and instantly understood what I was saying.
 And who, despite their differences, shared a surprisingly similar set of experiences.

 Once I realised all of this, it was like a light switch going on.
 I was able to take action, to start practising self-care.
 I booked a cleaner to come every fortnight, just for a couple of months as I got back on my feet.
 I signed up for online grocery shopping.
-I asked friends to come and help me out with a few household DIY jobs, and I began to plan my weekends so that I would always have at least one thing to look forward to.
+I asked friends to come and help me out with a few household DIY jobs, hosted brunches and lunches, and began to plan my weekends so that I would always have at least a couple of things to look forward to.
 The world started to seem brighter again.
 Gradually, slowly, life moved on.